 The historical street stretches between two of the gates of Cairo’s old city walls, from Bab al-Futuh in the north to Bab Zuwayla in the south, passing along many of the significant and uniquely preserved ancient alleys and streets, such as Amir al-Guyush Street, Darb al-Asfar, Borgowan Alley, Khan al-Khalili, and al-Ghuriyya.

-Twenty-nine monuments dotting the length of al-Mu’izz allow visitors to experience Islamic Egypt from the 10th to 19th centuries, starting from the Fatimid Period (297–567 AH / 969–1171AD) to the Muhammad Ali Dynasty (1220–1372 AH/ 1805–1953 AD).
-These monuments include buildings of various types, such as those that had a religious, commercial, or defensive function.
-Today, markets, vendors, and local crafts stores line the length of al-Mu’izz, adding to the charm of this historic street.
+Twenty-nine monuments dotting the length of al-Muizz allow visitors to experience Islamic Egypt from the 10th to 19th centuries, starting from the Fatimid Period in Egypt (358–567 AH / 969–1171 AD) to the Muhammad Ali Dynasty (1220–1372 AH/ 1805–1953 AD).
+These monuments include buildings of various types, such as those that had a religious, domestic, commercial, or defensive function.
+Today, markets, vendors, and local crafts stores line up along al-Muizz street, adding to the charm of this historic street.